bikegriffith/ohiomtb/README.md

 5. Show leaderboard (trail stewards?) of which users have updated the most
 6. Consider SEO implications of new architecture
 7. Migrate production MySQL DB to Parse and launch
+8. Write Ionic "native" apps for iOS and Android